MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-guidelines.md

 For data plane APIs, this tab can be used as a means to manage granular permissions per API that your workload exposes.
 Ideally you should add a set of scopes for each API the workload backend exposes and validate that the token received includes those scopes when those APIs are called from the client.
 For example:
-  * The workload exposes 2 APIs to the client "ReadData" & "WriteData".
+  * The workload exposes 2 APIs to the client "ReadData" and "WriteData".
-  * The workload exposes 2 data plane scopes "data.read" & "data.write".
+  * The workload exposes 2 data plane scopes "data.read" and "data.write".
   * In "ReadData" API the workload validates that "data.read" scope is included in the token before it continues with the flow, The same applies to "WriteData".

 ## API permissions tab on the workload’s application in Microsoft Entra ID
 In this tab, you need to add all the scopes your workload needs to exchange a token for.
 A mandatory scope to add is "Fabric.Extend" under Power BI service, requests to Fabric may fail without this scope.

-## Working with tokens & consents
+## Working with tokens and consents
 When working with data plane APIs, the workload frontend needs to acquire a token to use it for calls to its backend.
 Here's how the workload frontend should use the [JavaScript API](./authentication-javascript-api.md) and [OBO flows](/entra/identity-platform/v2-oauth2-on-behalf-of-flow) to acquire tokens for the workload / external services and work with consents: